-Enter your feedback in the form and tap or click Submit.
+Enter your feedback in the form, then tap or click Submit.

-The Bing Health & Fitness app has localized content across 36 different markets.
+The Bing Health & Fitness app has content localised across 36 different markets.

 Choose the language of your choice from the drop-down list.

-Please note that changing the market would erase the recent content from the app.
+Please note that changing the market will erase the recent content from the app.

-Enter any search query in the global search box at the upper-right corner in any page.
+Enter any search query in the global search box in the top-right corner of any page.
 You can start typing anywhere inside the app and the search query will automatically appear in the search box.

-On the browse pages, you can filter content based on pre-defined filters that get activated based on the content being searched.
-Multi-selection of filters and values within those filters is supported.
+On the browse pages, you can filter content based on pre-defined filters that are activated based on the content being searched.
+Multiple selection of filters and values within those filters is supported.

 Additionally, you can also do one of the following to find relevant content in the app: